delebedev/Kiwi-KIF/README.md

 pod `Kiwi-KIF`, '~>1.0.1'
 ```

 SenTestingKit used as default Kiwi-KIF testing framework.
-Definition for XCTest installation will looks like following:
+Definition for XCTest installation will looks as following:

 ```ruby
 pod `Kiwi-KIF/XCTest`, '~>1.0.1'